lmcrean/Crocodile-Kingdom/README.md

 <br>

-Crocodile Kingdom is an **animal-themed version of the classic children's memory game**, where the user has to try and match pairs of cards together while never turning more than two cards at once.
-The game challenges the user's memory skills. *The user wins the game when all the cards are flipped.*
+Crocodile Kingdom is an **animal-themed version of the classic children's memory game**, where the player has to try and match pairs of cards together while never turning more than two cards at once.
+The game challenges the player's memory skills. *The player wins the game when all the cards are flipped.*

 </div>

 ***
-This readme introduces the key features of the project, using the framework of the 5 planes of User Experience.
+This readme introduces the key features of the project, using the framework of the 5 planes of user experience.
 It summarises key challenges addressed along the way and also provides credits and acknowledgesments at the end.

 An issues file is dedicated to a more specific technical account.